HEHereford House / is a nonprofit food pantry and social services agency founded in 2002 by St Andrew and All Souls Episcopal Church, north Portland.

-We have a wheelchair ramp at back of the Hereford House building.
+*We have a wheelchair ramp in back of the Hereford House building.
 Park on the street in front of the pantry or in our large church parking lot next door.

-We are one of three buildings on the campus of ‘The Portland Abbey’ along with the abbey church of St. Andrew and All Souls (7600 N Hereford) and ‘The Library’ a non profit arts and community events space (7508 N Hereford).
+We are one of three buildings on the campus of ‘The Portland Abbey’ along with the abbey church of St. Andrew and All Souls (7600 N Hereford) and ‘The Library’ (7508 N Hereford).

-For over 10 years, we have been providing direct services and linking clients to other social service agencies.
+For 15 years, we have been providing direct services and linking clients to other social service agencies.

 In 2006 when William Temple House closed its North Portland location due to the economic downturn, the members of St. Andrew’s Episcopal Church opened their own Food Pantry at this location.
-In March 2013, the leadership of the newly merged St. Andrew and All Souls Episcopal Church voted to chart a new course and grow the successful pantry back into a fuller services agency, rename the efforts Hereford House.
+In March 2013, the leadership of the newly merged St. Andrew and All Souls Episcopal Church establish Hereford House.as multiple social services building inclusive of Hereford Pantry (lower level) and Hereford Boarding House (upper level).

 Hereford House is located in and serves one of the most under-privileged areas in Portland, Oregon.
 However, our clients come from all over Northern Oregon and Southern Washington.